madinalikes/SQL-Employee/README.md

 # SQL-Challenge
 Importing CSV files into a SQL database, and then working with those data.
 Performing data modeling, data engineering, and data analysis.

-### Background

-It’s been two weeks since you were hired as a new data engineer at Pewlett Hackard (a fictional company).
-Your first major task is to do a research project about people whom the company employed during the 1980s and 1990s.
-All that remains of the employee database from that period are six CSV files.

-For this project, you’ll design the tables to hold the data from the CSV files, import the CSV files into a SQL database, and then answer questions about the data.
-That is, you’ll perform data modeling, data engineering, and data analysis, respectively.
+#### Challenge Instructions

+This project utilizes Data Engineering and Data Analysis to build a SQL database of employees of a corporation called Pewlett Hackard from the 1980s and 1990s.
+There are six CSV files holding the data of employees.
+The SQL tables were designed and the data in the CSVs were successfully imported into a SQL database.